 Take your time to master these primary strumming patterns and focus on your technique.
 Keep in mind that your hand and arm ought to at all times be relaxed.

 It will present the smoothest strumming in addition to providing the least strain to our body.
 Keep a loose fist, have fun, and carry on strumming!

 Conclusion on Strumming a Ukulele!

 Whereas strumming is commonly a source of frustration for a brand new ukulele player, it doesn’t need to be.
 Everything comes with practice.
-You just need to loose up follow the tips and techniques explained.
+You just need to loosen up and follow the tips and techniques explained.

 Identical to anything else on the instrument, a little bit of time and practice will go a long way to getting the right sound you need out of your ukulele!
 No matter if it’s Hawaiian or any other strumming style, you need to enjoy the music and just play your uke.

-Every beginner has some struggles about this, but once you play your first chord in the right position, you will get hooked to playing this instrument.
+Every beginner has some struggles with this, but once you play your first chord in the right position, you will get hooked on playing this instrument.